cosmos/interchain-security/docs/docs/consumer-development/changeover-procedure.md

 	// sub-protocol.
 If DistributionTransmissionChannel == "", a new transfer
 	// channel is created on top of the same connection as the CCV channel.
 	// Note that transfer_channel_id is the ID of the channel end on the consumer chain.
-    // it is most relevant for chains performing a sovereign to consumer changeover
+    // it is most relevant for chains performing a standalone to consumer changeover
     // in order to maintan the existing ibc transfer channel "distribution_transmission_channel": "channel-123"  // NOTE: use existing transfer channel if available }